 The hair extensions industry has since exploded.
 Now, it’s average consumers who are driving the market’s growth.

 - Hair extensions can be temporary or semi-permanent and made of real human or synthetic hair.
 Temporary hair extensions include clip-ins and ponytail extensions.
-Semi-permanent hair extensions include halo extensions, tape-ins, fusion extensions, wefts, weave, and micro link extensions.
+Semi-permanent hair extensions include halo extensions, tape-ins, fusion extensions, wefts, weaves, and micro link extensions.

 - 49% of women wear semi-permanent hair products and 40% use temporary clip-ins.